The beaches here, where the land juts into the Gulf of Mexico, boast some of Florida's purest, white-sugar sands and glittering waterways.

 Silent and serene, this area features some of the most secluded shorelines in the state.

-In 2002, Dr. Stephen P. Leatherman, more endearingly called "Dr. Beach," voted the beach here at the tip of Cape San Blas on the way from the Port St. Joe beach area the nation's best.
+In 2002, Dr. Stephen P. Leatherman, more endearingly called "Dr. Beach," voted the beach at the tip of Cape San Blas on the way from the Port St. Joe area the nation's best.
 Bordered by the waters of St. Joe Bay and the Gulf of Mexico, this 2,516-acre state park includes a heavily forested interior and 10 miles of dunes dappled by sea oats.
-Sun and sand lovers can enjoy swimming, fishing, snorkeling and long walks soft sands in this secluded oasis.
+Sun and sand lovers can enjoy swimming, fishing, snorkeling and long walks on the soft sands in this secluded oasis.

 The entire peninsula, better known as "the Cape," is comprised of more than 17 miles of pristine beach accessible though a number of beach parks.
 Cape Palms Park includes a picnic pavilion, playground, grills and an observation deck.
 Salinas Park, at the entrance of Cape San Blas, is nestled among scrub oak trees.
 Winding boardwalks allow you to meander and quietly observe wildlife while you stroll toward miles of unspoiled beach.